s14ati/YouTube/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-🎥 YouTube Clone <br>
+# 🎬 YouTube Clone
-This is a responsive YouTube Clone built using React.js and modern front-end tools.
-It replicates the core functionality of YouTube's UI including video listing, playing, and categories — giving users a sleek and familiar video streaming experience.
+A YouTube-inspired video streaming application with user authentication, video browsing, and responsive UI.
+Built with React and Firebase, and deployed on Netlify.

-🚀 Features
+# 📌 Features

-📺 Home Page with Trending Videos

-🎞️ Video Playback Page

-📂 Video Categories Sidebar
+▶️ User Authentication – Sign Up & Sign In using Firebase Authentication.
+📺 Video Browsing – Explore videos with a familiar YouTube-like interface.
+🔀 Routing – Seamless navigation between Home, Video Player, and User Profile using React Router.

-📱 Responsive Design
+📱 Responsive Design – Optimized for mobile, tablet, and desktop screens.

-🕒 Timestamps and View Counts using Moment.js
+⭐ Interactive UI – Clean layout with a focus on user experience.

-🛠️ Tech Stack
+# 🛠️ Tech Stack

-React.js

-React Router

-Tailwind CSS
+Frontend: React.js, Tailwind CSS

-Moment.js
+Routing: React Router
+Authentication: Firebase
 YouTube Data API v3
 Vite (for development build)